msusdev/msusdev/README.md

 # Microsoft Azure Dev Days : MS US Developer Audience Team
-The main purpose of this repository is to provide you a number of Developer focused event scenarios to choose from, or to build your own using existing up to date content.
+The main purpose of this repository is to provide you with a number of Developer focused event scenarios to choose from, or to build your own using existing up to date content.